Sherman County, Nebraska Land For Sale (5 results)

 Land

-This lot is approx. 0.57+/- acres (leased).
-The land is currently leased from Loup Basin Reclamation District and Nebraska Game and Parks handles some of the permitting.
+This lot is approx. 0.29+/- acres (leased).
+The land is currently leased (subject to change) from Loup Basin Reclamation District and Nebraska Game and Parks handles some of the permitting.
 The lot lease is currently $1,015/year.
 Sherman Lake Homes Corporation fee is $300/year which includes road maintenance and water usage by the property.
 Electric and trash disposal are left to the responsibility of the owner.
-Property has a private 400 gal propane tank.
+Property has a private septic tank.
 There is a private boat ramp located on Trail 12 for your use.
-Contact listing agent for more information about the land lease.
+Trail 12 cabins are expected to be deeded to cabin owners in April; contact the listing agent for additional details.

 Improvements